gamegtboyz/de01-final-projects/readme.md

 Then use the code as shown in python script to fetch the data.
 Then, upload onto .csv files for further analysis.

 The questions we primarily asked from the dataset are:
-1. What are the most common cause (a.k.a contributing factor) for vehicle collision.
+1. What are the most common cause (a.k.a contributing factor) for vehicle collision. (use top x rank)
-2. Which type of vehicle are most common in collisions.
+2. Which type of vehicle are most common in collisions. (use top x rank)
-3. Where are the most frequent collision site.
+3. Where are the most frequent collision site. (we will mapped the coordinates as visualization)
 4. Which type of vehicle cause the most casualities/fatalities rate (person per 1000 collisions)
 5. Is the time of the day (daytime/nighttime) associated with collision frequencies.